Reflective Statement Examples (How to Write) – Word, PDF

 In tasks like this, your listening ability is tested.
 You listen to a speech, presentation, or audio to draft a summary, response, or question.

-Because this requires active listening, the requirements in writing a reflective piece for this task are:
+Because this requires active listening, the requirements for writing a reflective piece for this task are:

-• It would be best to discuss the challenges you experienced in listening to the audio.
-This is different from the others, as your main task challenge involves listening.
+• It would be best to discuss the challenges you experienced while listening to the audio.
+This is different from the others, as your main task involves listening.

 • You will also need to talk about the reasons for your responses to the audio.
 But, again, make it as short as is required.